raghadasfour-02/feel-me/readme.md

 # Feel Me
 Interactive 3D golf ball.
-[Visit Here](https://feel-me.tiiny.site/)
+To view on your browswer, clone this repo and run 'npm run dev' in terminal.

 ---
+### Demo

 ### Inspiration
 As a gateway into the world of graphics-powered apps and websites, I decided to learn Three.js to create cool stuff.